-- review the Anti-Corruption Strategy on a regular basis to ensure that it is and continues to be an effective tool in combatting corruption; and - (b) report to Parliament at least once each year on the implementation of the Anti-Corruption Strategy. - (4) The Minister must consult the Commission in formulating and reviewing the Anti-Corruption Strategy. - (5) The Minister may require any other Minister whose responsibilities include implementation of part of the Anti-Corruption Strategy to report to the Minister on that implementation.
+- (a) review the anti-corruption strategy on a regular basis to ensure that it is and continues to be an effective tool in combatting corruption; and - (b) report to Parliament at least once each year on the implementation of the strategy. - (4) The Minister must consult the Commission in formulating and reviewing the anti-corruption strategy. - (5) The Minister may require any other Minister whose responsibilities include implementation of part of the anti-corruption strategy to report to the Minister on that implementation. - (6) The Minister may appoint a steering committee consisting of representatives from civil society, the private sector, and the public sector to assist in reviewing and reporting on the implementation of the anti-corruption strategy and whether it needs to be modified or amended to continue to be an effective tool in combating corruption. - (7) If a national anti-corruption strategy is in place on the date this Act commences, the Minister must, within 6 months after that date: - (a) review and revise the strategy in consultation with the Commission to ensure it meets the requirements of subsection (1); and - (b) make the strategy publically available and table it in Parliament in accordance with subsection (2).

-31 Corruption prevention - role of Commission
+33 Corruption prevention - role of Commission